devchallenges-io/curriculum/2-responsive-web/1-html-css/4-grid.md

 1. The first row has a height of `150px`.
 2. The second row adjusts its height automatically based on its content.
 3. The third row is fixed at `100px`.

-By utilizing these properties, you have control over the fundamental dimensions of your CSS Grid.
-These initial settings empower you to create intricate and adaptable design structures that work well on various devices.

 ## 5. Placing Items in Specific Grid Cells